Agriculture in Moldova: History of agriculture in Moldova

 As of 1995, agricultural production delivered an estimated 40% of total production in Moldova, employing an estimated 1/3 of the total labour force.
 Between 1987 and 1990, Moldova's trade basket featured agricultural and food products as more than 50% of total exports.
 The composition of the sector in 1989-1990 involved the crop sector accounting for 60% of agricultural output's value, and the livestock sector contributing to 40%.
 Agricultural land for this period was 2.3 million hectares, of which arable land was 1.5 million hectares.
 Historically, agricultural output has accounted for a larger percentage of GDP, where between 1995 and 1997 it accounted for 27.39%, in comparison to 9.03% for 2007–2009.
 In the period 1989–1993, total agricultural output was estimated to have declined by 33% for Moldova.
 The decline in agriculture transpired within the livestock sector, with a fall in meat production by 40% between 1991 and 1993.
 Moldova as a former member of the Soviet Union historically had access to a sizeable market, as in 1972, where Moldova's livestock exports accounted for 1% of cattle and 2% of pigs in the USSR.

+In July 2022 the European Union agreed Autonomous Trade Measures, being the suspension of import duties and raising of quotas on Moldovan exports to the EU, designed to help Moldovan agriculture following the Russian invasion of Ukraine which created a difficult situation for Moldovan producers.
+Renewed in 2023 for another year.